James Carpinello: Film

 Carpinello has acted in films such as The Punisher (2004), The Great Raid (2005), Let's Kill Ward's Wife (2014), and Midway (2019 film) (2019).

 During the COVID-19 pandemic, Carpinello and his wife, Amy Acker, created, filmed, produced, and starred in a 14-minute-long short film entitled Outside (2020).
-A thriller, Outside was filmed using Carpinello's son's I-phone.
+A thriller, Outside was filmed using Carpinello's son's iPhone.

 Television

 Carpinello has appeared on episodes of the CBS series The Good Wife as Detective Anthony Burton.
 He guest starred on the season 4 premiere of the USA Network series In Plain Sight.
 He played former soldier Joey in "Mission Creep", the third episode of CBS crime drama series Person of Interest, and reprised that role as the series neared the end of its run in June 2016.
 He was a regular on the short-lived Fox medical/crime drama The Mob Doctor.

 Carpinello has played recurring roles in The Blacklist and Gotham.